 Dreamy Scottish Wedding in Nairobi

-On Easter, I had the honor and privilege of photographing Graham and Louise’s Wedding at Karen.
+On Easter, I had the honour and privilege of photographing Graham and Louise’s Dreamy Scottish Wedding in Karen, Nairobi, Kenya.
 It was a sunny spring day as family and friends decline in private estate house in the rolling hills of Nairobi.